CD3/gp-utils/README.md

 This is the only time that the difference will matter.
 All of the tools know about x and y coordinates, which have not changed in the ASCII file format.

 At some point, the binary format may be switched to Gnuplot 5, or perhaps an option to specify which format to use will be added.
-But it simpler to convert from plain-text to version 4 binary, because the matrix is stored in row-major order in binary file, which means that elements in the same row and different columns are stored next to each other.
+But it is simpler to convert from plain text to version 4 binary, because the matrix is stored in row-major order in binary file, which means that elements in the same row and different columns are stored next to each other.
 If you look at the plain-text format, elements with the same x coordinate and different y coordinates are stored next to each other, which implies that the x coordinates are row indices.

-## Usage
+## Conversion Utilities

+Utility commands to convert between Gnuplot's ASCII file format and Gnuplot's binary file format are provided. utility commands to convert between Gnuplot's ASCII file format and the HDF5 file format are also provided.
+HDF5 files are assumed to be compatible with the files read/written by [`libField`](https://github.com/CD3/libField).

 ### gp-utils-ascii2bin
 ```bash